shannnnnyyy/imreg_nbs/README.md

 ## Test-running notebooks

-To execute your notebook and see it rendered as a web page, go to the root of this repo (where the README is) and do ``python convert.py``
+To execute your notebook and see it rendered as a web page, go to the root of this repo (where the README is) and do ``python convert.py``.
+Then open up the generated index.html and follow it to your notebook.